|← Chapter 16·||Turning Signs (Contents)||References||blog|

 Jesus said, ‘No prophet is accepted in his own village; no physician heals those who know him.’In the same vein, Wallace Stevens remarked that ‘No man is a hero to anyone that knows him’ (Stevens 1957, 174).
-The gift of life can only be brought by a stranger.
+The gift of renewal can only be brought by a stranger.
 Perhaps all healing is faith-healing, in a sense, and such faith can only be placed in the unfamiliar, in the genuinely other.
 One does not leave home merely to find another, more comfortable home, but to challenge oneself and others, as Dogen did.— Thomas 31 (Lambdin)

 Dogen held from beginning to end that ‘homelessness’ was the ideal possibility or model of rightly transmitted Buddhism and transcended both the monastic's and the layperson's lives in their ordinary senses.… Dogen held up the monastic life as a challenge to his Buddhist contemporaries as well as to the secularists of his time.
 The monastic life was not a withdrawal from the world, but a protest, an invitation, a recommendation to the world.— Hee-Jin Kim (1975, 43)

-In particular, the synechist will not admit that physical and psychical phenomena are entirely distinct,—whether as belonging to different categories of substance, or as entirely separate sides of one shield,—but will insist that all phenomena are of one character, though some are more mental and spontaneous, others more material and regular.When the ‘barbaric conception of personal identity’ is thus ‘broadened,’ we see that one who devotes himself to communication ‘loses himself’ only to a higher Self with Whom he thus identifies.
+In particular, the synechist will not admit that physical and psychical phenomena are entirely distinct,— whether as belonging to different categories of substance, or as entirely separate sides of one shield,— but will insist that all phenomena are of one character, though some are more mental and spontaneous, others more material and regular.When the ‘barbaric conception of personal identity’ is thus ‘broadened,’ we see that one who devotes himself to communication ‘loses himself’ to a higher Self with Whom he thus identifies.
 The self ‘lost’ or ‘dropped off’ in this way is the small self, the ego, the one obsessed with fame or gain or permanence.
-The more completely you place yourself at the disposal of a bigger Self, the more you lose your distinction from it, and thus you identify with the Author of the Universal Play, since your will does not differ from that Will.
+The more completely you place yourself at the disposal of a greater Self, the more you lose your distinction from it, and thus you identify with the Author of the Universal Play, since your will does not differ from that Will.
 The Vedic expression of this is that atman, the self inside, is ultimately brahman, the Universal Self.
 In a monotheistic idiom, the mystical expression is ‘I am God,’ meaning that I am aware of all things (my world, myself and my words) as nothing other than God's self-expression.Nor must any synechist say, ‘I am altogether myself, and not at all you.’
 If you embrace synechism, you must abjure this metaphysics of wickedness.
 In the first place, your neighbors are, in a measure, yourself, and in far greater measure than, without deep studies in psychology, you would believe.
 Really, the selfhood you like to attribute to yourself is, for the most part, the vulgarest delusion of vanity.
 In the second place, all men who resemble you and are in analogous circumstances are, in a measure, yourself, though not quite in the same way in which your neighbors are you.There is still another direction in which the barbaric conception of personal identity must be broadened.
 A Brahmanical hymn begins as follows: ‘I am that pure and infinite Self, who am bliss, eternal, manifest, all-pervading, and who am the substrate of all that owns name and form.’
-This expresses more than humiliation,—the utter swallowing up of the poor individual self in the Spirit of prayer.
+This expresses more than humiliation,— the utter swallowing up of the poor individual self in the Spirit of prayer.
 All communication from mind to mind is through continuity of being.
-A man is capable of having assigned to him a rôle in the drama of creation, and so far as he loses himself in that rôle,—no matter how humble it may be,—so far he identifies himself with its Author.— EP2:2-3
+A man is capable of having assigned to him a rôle in the drama of creation, and so far as he loses himself in that rôle,— no matter how humble it may be,— so far he identifies himself with its Author.— EP2:2-3

 This is not a typically religious attitude; indeed mystics who proclaim it in public are often at odds with the religious authorities of their time, sometimes ending up as martyrs for their presumption.
 If intimacy with others tends to be subversive of the social order (Goffman 1967), intimacy with God is even more so.
 Besides, some arrive at such unity with Big Self by a philosophical route rather than a religious one; Schrödinger called it the ‘grandest of all thoughts.’
 But as Buddhists have pointed out for centuries, the Big Self may turn out to be a mere inflation of the ego.
-Most schools of Buddhism confront this danger directly with their doctrine of anatta (‘no-self’), which denies the immortality of any Self, including brahman.
+Most schools of Buddhism confront this danger directly with their doctrine of anatta (no-self), which denies the permanent reality of any Self, including brahman.
 To realize your own buddha-nature is to realize that even Buddha-nature is impermanent or empty – or rather, as Dogen said, it is impermanence: all beings are Buddha-nature passing through infinite semiosis.

 Our duty is to strive for self-realization and we should lose ourselves in that aim.— Gandhi (1926, 86)